sharkdata/species-worms/README.md

 # Species

-Python code used to keep the national marine monitoring species lists in sync with WoRMS, World register of Marine Species (http://www.marinespecies.org/).
+Python code used to keep the national marine monitoring species lists in sync with WoRMS, World Register of Marine Species (http://www.marinespecies.org/).

 WoRMS REST webservice (http://www.marinespecies.org/rest/) is used to access WoRMS.